 The study, led by the University of Cambridge in collaboration with other experts including those at the Universities of Birmingham and East Anglia, showed there are inherent risks and benefits of telemedicine – particularly for patients with complex, serious or unpredictable conditions.

-In the study published this week in Rheumatology, researchers including expert consultants, patients and psychologists, examined the pitfalls and benefits of telemedicine for patients with chronic diseases.
+In the study published today in Rheumatology, researchers including expert consultants, patients and psychologists, examined the pitfalls and benefits of telemedicine for patients with chronic diseases.
 Between April and July 2021, a total of 1,340 patients and 111 clinicians completed online surveys.
 The team also conducted in-depth interviews with 31 patients and 29 clinicians.
 The majority of patients were from the UK (96%) and had inflammatory arthritis (32%) or lupus (32%).

 A key finding was that the vast majority of respondents – 86% of patients and 93% of clinicians – felt that telemedicine was worse than face-to-face consultations for accuracy of assessment, with some reporting misdiagnoses.

 The first telemedicine study to have combined data from rheumatology patients, GPs and hospital clinicians, the team found several other major disadvantages and risks associated with telemedicine, with 90% of clinicians and 69% of patients saying telemedicine made it more difficult for patients and clinicians to build a trusting medical relationship – although if both parties had previously established a trusting relationship, this made it easier to continue trusting each other.